SharanyaSingh-ss/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify desktop app home page clone made using HTML and CSS.
-Made as a part of ApnaCollege Delta Course Mini Project.
+This project is a clone of the Spotify Web homepage, created to replicate its design and layout using HTML, CSS, and JavaScript.
-Referred videos of Delta Course.
+It serves as a demonstration of front-end development skills, particularly in building visually appealing web pages.